nicusX/etcd-terraform-ansible-aws-sample/README.md

 - Static cluster.
 No "service discovery" for nodes.
 Adding a node require redeploying the cluster (but not necessarily destroying existing nodes)
 - No DNS
 - Nodes uses dynamic IP addresses.
 If one node is restarted by an external agent it may change IP address, and the cluster may break.
-- etcd exposed by HTTP (not HTTPS)
+- etcd exposed as HTTP (not HTTPS)